-It is essential that a child take responsibility for grades he/she has earned and be accountable for homework, long-term assignments, major tests, service projects, and all other assignments.
+It is essential that a child take responsibility for the grades he/she has earned.
+Student grades are earned not given by the teacher and students should be accountable for homework, long-term assignments, major tests, service projects, and all other assignments.
 Parents are encouraged to let their child experience a logical consequence for an inappropriate action or behavior.
 This responsibility also extends to times of absence.